Zihang97/Medical_Platform/README.md

 # Chat Module
 ## User Story
 As a medical professional (Nurse or Doctor), I want to write a text or upload video/voice message to patient.
-As a patient, I also want to write a text or upload video/voice message to medical professional.
+As a patient, I want to write a text or upload video/voice message to medical professional.
 As a patient or MP, I want to search for keywords in messages and chats.
 As a patient or MP, I want to check the history of chats and corresponding sending time (displaying chats).